rossdederer/KWantera/server/README.md

-This is the server side portion of the KWantera
+This is the server side portion of the KWantera application.
+This is a standalone webAPI built using ExpressJS.
+This application is required to be running for the client app.

 ## Installing the necesary modules
 This application uses NodeJS to server CSV data to a client via webAPI.
 NodeJS 6.9.4 is necessary to run and install the packages.
 Verify you have an update to date version nodeJS installed by typing
 ```